 The Scientific and Cultural Collaborative (SCC), a coalition of arts, science and cultural organizations, partners with educators in multiple schools in the seven county Denver metropolitan area in creating curriculum applications and learning opportunities for public middle school students.
 The Alliance Project Grant is funded by the Scientific and Cultural Facilities District (SCFD).
 Visit the Alliance Project website for details.

 K-12 Programs from Scientific & Cultural Collaborative Organizations

-A list of field trips, workshops, performances, and tours offered by the organizations of the SCC (including Central City Opera) can be viewed in the 2017-2018 SCC Directory of Education Activities for Teachers and Schools (pdf).
-Note, this will take you to the SCC website.
+You can search for Denver Metro area field trips, workshops, performances, and tours offered by the organizations of the SCC (including Central City Opera) in the new online directory Explorable Places.